 Is THC addictive?

-THC is the chemical component in cannabis that causes the altered state or feelings of being high.
+THC is the chemical component in cannabis that causes the altered state or feeling of being high.
 THC acts on CB receptors all over the brain and body.
 Some of the receptors are in a part of the brain known as the reward pathway.
 By activating this reward pathway, the drug taking behavior is reinforced.
 Tolerance to this high builds quickly however, so dose escalation is necessary to continue to achieve the same psychological effects.
 It is this high that those with cannabis use disorder are chasing, often prioritizing cannabis over other important activities.
 Therefore, yes, THC can be addictive.

 According to research conducted by the United States National Institute on Drug Abuse, cannabis strains containing high levels of THC and low levels of CBD (also known as Type I cannabis) have been found to produce stronger reinforcing effects.
 This means that high-THC cannabis strains cause higher ratings of enjoyment, which could potentially make these strains more addictive.

 While THC can be addictive, there is no evidence that suggests CBD is addictive.
 In fact some early studies have suggested anti-addiction properties of CBD.